PrefectHQ/prefect/docs/index.md

 ### Parallel execution

 Control task execution by changing a flow's `task_runner`.
-The tasks in this flow, using the `DaskTaskRunner`, will automatically be submitted to run in parallel on a [Dask](https://dask.org) distributed cluster:
+The tasks in this flow, using the `DaskTaskRunner`, will automatically be submitted to run in parallel on a [Dask.distributed](http://distributed.dask.org/) cluster:

 ```python hl_lines="2 14"
 from prefect import flow, task